Exploring Mannheim and Nearby Towns

 Jesuit Church [Jesuitenkirche]

-The Jesuit Church, built between 1738 and 1760, is a Catholic church.
+The Jesuit Church, a Catholic church completed between 1738 and 1760, is located

 Jesuitenkirche, Mannheim